dvlyon/RMMZ/UniqueEquips/README.md

-# DvLyon HUD Gold
+# DvLyon Unique Equips

 ## DvLyon Games - RMMZ

 ### Description

-DvLyon_HUD_Gold is a HUD module that simply shows the party's current amount of gold.
+DvLyon_UniqueEquips is the base for plugins that modify armours and/or weapons.
+Basically, it makes each equip unique (they no longer stack) so they can be individually modified.

 ### License